Ranking Every 2017-18 NHL Captain

 Erik Karlsson, a two-time Norris Trophy winner and four-time all-star, is as gifted offensively as he is defensively.
 The durable 27-year-old is routinely a 20-goal scorer and 70-point player.
 His skating is effortless and explosive while his stickhandling is like that of a forward.
 He’s a stabilizing presence on the ice and in the locker room.
 He’s a leader in every sense.

-Playoff Success: The Sens surprised many by reaching the Stanley Cup Final last year.
+Playoff Success: The Sens surprised many by reaching the Eastern Conference Final last year.
 Karlsson was a force, putting up 18 points in 19 games.
 The Swede has 37 points in 48 career postseason games.
 The Sens have made the playoffs in two of the four seasons he has worn he ‘C’.

 4. Joe Pavelski, C/RW